-A server running Red Hat Enterprise Linux (RHEL) 5.5 after a period of time of successful logrotation, failed to logrotate the Apache logs.
+A server running Red Hat Enterprise Linux (RHEL) 5.5 after a period of time of successful log rotation, failed to logrotate the Apache logs.
 The Apache logs grew into the GBs.
-There didn’t seem to be any apparant or logical reason for this behavior, as the logrotation scripts were identical to other comparable servers.
+There didn’t seem to be any apparent or logical reason for this behavior, as the log rotation scripts were identical to other comparable servers.
 However, a command to debug logrotate may be used to determine the cause.

 This command will debug/verbose the output of logrotate without executing/running logrotate.

 logrotate -d /etc/logrotate.conf

 I ran the script on a server that is successfully log-rotating the Apache logs.
 The output was considerable, and at a quick glance did not note any errors.
 However, on the server, where the Apache logs were not rotating, the verbose output was short and with error.
 This was the result of this particular case, errors will likely vary.

 reading config file /etc/logrotate.conf including /etc/logrotate.d reading config file acpid reading config info for /var/log/acpid reading config file conman error: error accessing /var/log/conman: No such file or directory error: conman:5 glob failed for /var/log/conman/*

 The output stopped at the error.
 To correct this, I recreated the missing directory.

 I continued to rerun the debug command to see any remaining errors.
 After two more runs, I recreated two more missing directories.
 The final run of the debug command, revealed no errors.
 I was particularly interested in seeing that the Apache log rotation was listed, and it was.